 - I. Valencia College ("College") is dedicated to engaging in intellectual activity and maintaining an academic environment consistent with high academic standards including a shared commitment to transparency, integrity, and creating the right conditions for learning.
-In all areas of academic and instructional endeavors, the College expects work to be the result of individual knowledge, thoughts, research, effort, and self-expression or that appropriate citation/credit is given for the origin of the work.
-All forms of academic dishonesty are prohibited at Valencia College.
-Academic dishonesty includes, but is not limited to, acts or attempted acts of plagiarism, cheating, furnishing false information, forgery, alteration or misuse of documents, misconduct during a testing situation, facilitating academic dishonesty, and misuse of identification with intent to defraud or deceive. - II.
+In all areas of academic and instructional endeavors, the College expects work to be the result of individual knowledge, thoughts, research, effort, and self-expression or that appropriate citation/credit is given for the origin of the work. - II.
 Academic integrity results from the collective accountability in the collaborative process within the learning environment.
-All members of the academic community are expected to perform their duties with honesty, responsibility, and fairness, while maintaining academic standards, respecting intellectual property rights, and facilitating learning.
-All work submitted by students is expected to be the result of the students' individual thoughts, research, and self-expression.
-Whenever a student uses ideas, wording, or organization from another source, the source shall be appropriately acknowledged.
+All members of the academic community are expected to perform their duties with honesty, responsibility, and fairness, while maintaining academic standards, respecting intellectual property rights, and facilitating learning. - III.
+Faculty, instructors, and students have a responsibility to practice academic integrity within the College's learning environment. - A. Faculty and Instructors ("Faculty"): Faculty have the responsibility to assess student performance in courses, including assessing the quality and integrity of the student performance and assigning appropriate final course grades.
+Within courses, Faculty have a duty to communicate their specific expectations, criteria and conditions for student work and performance, including those requirements specific to collaboration, assistance, citation, and acknowledgement of sources within each course assessment.

-- III.
-Faculty, instructors, and students have a responsibility to practice academic integrity within the College's learning environment.
-Students shall take special notice that the assignment of course grades is the responsibility of the students' individual professor. - A. Faculty and Instructors ("Faculty"): Faculty have the responsibility to assess student performance in courses, including assessing the quality and integrity of the student performance and assigning appropriate final course grades.
-Within courses, Faculty have a duty to communicate their specific expectations, criteria and conditions for student work and performance, including those requirements specific to collaboration, assistance, citation, and acknowledgement of sources within each course assessment. - B. Students: Students have a duty to ensure that they understand and abide by the standards set by Faculty that apply in any course or instructional activity.
-If a student does not understand the specified criteria and conditions, it is the student's responsibility to seek additional information and clarification from the Faculty member. - Wiolations of academic integrity may represent failure to meet academic standards and subject students to academic sanctions or may represent violations of the Student Code of Conduct and may subject students to conduct sanctions as set forth herein.
+- B. Students: Students have a duty to ensure that they understand and abide by the standards set by Faculty that apply in any course or instructional activity.
+If a student does not understand the specified criteria and conditions, it is the student's responsibility to seek additional information and clarification from the Faculty member. - IV.
+Violations of academic integrity may represent failure to meet academic standards and subject students to academic sanctions or may represent violations of the Student Code of Conduct and may subject students to conduct sanctions as set forth herein.
 In either or both cases, students are subject to accountability in accordance with all applicable academic and disciplinary policies and procedures.
 The College President, or designee(s), in consultation with the Faculty Council, shall administer this policy by developing and implementing procedures as deemed necessary and appropriate.